jobayer977/javascript-interview-questions/docs/00 Guide/list-down-some-of-the-features-of-es6/index.md

 ---
 title: List down some of the features of ES6 ?
 ---
-## List down some of the features of ES6 ?

 Below are the list of some new features of ES6,